 A SARSEP - the Salary Reduction Simplified Employee Pension Plan - is a SEP set up before 1997 that includes a salary reduction arrangement.
 Because this is a simplified plan, the administrative costs should be lower than for other more complex plans.
 Instead of establishing a separate retirement plan, in a SARSEP, employers make contributions to their own Individual Retirement Account (IRA) and the IRAs of their employees, subject to certain percentages-of-pay and dollar limits.

 A SEP is a Simplified Employee Pension plan.
 A SEP provides employers a simplified method to make contributions toward their employees’ retirement and their own retirement.
 Contributions are made directly to an IRA set up for each employee (a SEP-IRA).

 A SIMPLE IRA plan is a Savings Incentive Match Plan for Employees.
 It gives small employers a simplified method to make contributions toward their employees’ retirement and their own retirement.
 Under a SIMPLE IRA plan, employees may choose to make salary reduction contributions and the employer makes matching or nonelective contributions.
 All contributions are made directly to an IRA set up for each employee (a SIMPLE-IRA).

-"Check-Ups" involve a three-step approach with the goal of increasing awareness by business owners of the need to operate their retirement plans properly, pointing them to further information and services.
+Check-Ups are available to help business owners who sponsor retirement plans develop a better understanding of the requirements for their plans.
+Check-Ups use a three-step approach to increase awareness by business owners of the need to operate their retirement plans properly, pointing them to further information and services.